psychoinformatics-de/inm-icf-utilities/docs/source/user/datalad-generate.rst

    datalad download "https://data.inm-icf.de/<project-ID>/<visit-ID>_dicom.tar <project-ID>/<visit-ID>_dicom.tar"

+Using ``datalad download`` for downloading the file has the benefit of using DataLad's credential management.
+If this is the first time you use DataLad to access the project directory, you will be asked to provide your ICF credentials.
+See :ref:`dl-credentials` for details.

 For the following examples, the *absolute path* to the local dicom store will be represented by ``$STORE_DIR``: